polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 The contracts pallet ([`pallet_contracts`](https://docs.rs/pallet-contracts/latest/pallet_contracts/index.html#contracts-pallet){target=\_blank}) implements a Wasm based approach to smart contracts.

 1. **Wasm** - the contracts pallet uses Wasm as its compilation target.
-Any language that compiles to Wasm can potentially be used to write smart contracts.
-Nevertheless, it is better to have a dedicated domain-specific language, and for that reason Parity offers the [ink!](#ink) language
+Any language that compiles to Wasm could be used to write smart contracts.
+Nevertheless, it is better to have a dedicated domain-specific language, so Parity offers the [ink!](#ink) language

 2. **Deposit** - contracts must hold a deposit (named `_ContractDeposit_` ) suitably large enough to justify their existence on-chain.
 The developer must deposit this into the new contract on top of the `_ExistentialDeposit_`

-3. **Caching** - contracts are cached by default, and therefore means they only need to be deployed once and afterward be instantiated as many times as you want.
-This helps keep the chain's storage load down to the minimum.
-On top of this, when a contract is no longer being used and the `_existential deposit_` is drained, the code will be erased from storage (known as reaping)
+3. **Caching** - contracts are cached by default, which means they only need to be deployed once and can be instantiated as many times as you want afterward.
+Caching helps minimize on-chain storage requirements.
+Additionally, contracts that are no longer in use and have an `_ExistentialDeposit_` balance of zero are erased from storage in a process called reaping

 ### Ink

-[ink!](https://github.com/use-ink/ink){target=\_blank} is a domain specific language for writing smart contracts in Rust and compiles to Wasm code.
+[ink!](https://github.com/use-ink/ink){target=\_blank} is a domain-specific language for writing smart contracts in Rust and compiles to Wasm code.

-Here is the list of current resources available to developers who want to get started writing smart contracts to deploy on parachains based on Substrate.
+Additional resources available to developers who want to start writing smart contracts to deploy on Polkadot SDK-based parachains:

 - [ink!](https://use.ink/){target=\_blank} - Polkadot's "native" smart contract stack, based on Wasm
 - [OpenBrush](https://docs.openbrush.io/){target=\_blank} - an `ink!` library providing standard contracts based on [PSP](https://github.com/w3f/PSPs){target=\_blank} with useful contracts and macros for building